I’m really starting to get fed up with this useless separation. (Warning: strong personal opinions, based on arguments following).

-Whether you’re programming in JavaScript, php, ruby or java or even LOL-code in the end you are still a programmer.
-If you think that calling yourself a frontend _, _backend or middle-end developer makes you somehow better, I’ve got news for you: it doesn’t
+Whether you’re programming in JavaScript, PHP, Ruby, or Java or even LOL-code in the end you are still a programmer.
+If you think that calling yourself a frontend, backend or middle-end developer makes you somehow better, I’ve got news for you: it doesn’t.

 “It just shows that you can’t actually handle programming in a true sense”